The Income Tax Act (ITA) limits the amount of pension that is payable from a registered pension plan, such as the CAAT Pension Plan.

 A portion of a member's pension will be paid from the CAAT Retirement Compensation Arrangement (RCA) if:

-- His or her employer participates in the CAAT RCA
+- the employer participates in the CAAT RCA

-- His or her Highest Average Pensionable Earnings would result in a benefit under the CAAT Pension Plan that exceeds the ITA maximum pension limit.
+- their highest average pensionable earnings would result in a benefit under the CAAT Pension Plan that exceeds the ITA maximum pension limit.

 A benefit on all pensionable earnings

-The CAAT RCA ensures a member receives a pension reflecting their full pensionable earnings.
-Membership in the CAAT RCA is automatic for CAAT Pension Plan members whose benefits exceed the ITA limit and whose employers participate in the CAAT RCA.
+The CAAT RCA ensures a member receives a pension reflecting their full pensionable earnings for periods of employment with a CAAT RCA participating employer in which they participated in DBprime.
+Membership in the CAAT RCA is automatic for eligible CAAT Pension Plan members.

 A retirement compensation arrangement is a vehicle under the ITA that enables the funding of pension benefits that exceed ITA maximums.
-This type of arrangement is common in the public sector.
-Without a supplementary plan like the CAAT RCA, members with pensionable earnings greater than the ITA limit could not earn pension benefits reflecting their full pensionable earnings on service in the college system.
+This type of arrangement is common.
+Without a supplementary plan like the CAAT RCA, members with pensionable earnings greater than the ITA limit would not be able to earn pension benefits reflecting their full highest average pensionable earnings on service in the college system.
 Therefore their retirement income replacement ratio would be lower than those members with earnings less than the ITA limit.

-In 2017, pensionable earnings in excess of $165,077.00 (the threshold) would result in a benefit entitlement and a pension adjustment that exceeds the maximum allowed by the ITA, and therefore contributions to the CAAT RCA are made above this earnings threshold, which is updated annually.
+In 2020, pensionable earnings in excess of $175,156.00 (the threshold) could result in a benefit entitlement and a pension adjustment that exceeds the maximum allowed by the ITA, and therefore contributions to the CAAT RCA are made above this earnings threshold, which is updated annually.

 Who runs the CAAT RCA?